MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-domains-sharing.md

  **To limit domains at the organization level**

-1. Go to the [Sharing page of the SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true) and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.
+1. Go to the [Sharing page of the SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true), and sign in with an account that has [admin permissions](/sharepoint/sharepoint-admin-role) for your organization.

     >[!NOTE]
     >If you have Office 365 Germany, [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=848041), then browse to the SharePoint admin center and open the Sharing page. <br>If you have Office 365 operated by 21Vianet (China), [sign in to the Microsoft 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=850627), then browse to the SharePoint admin center and open the Sharing page.

 2. Under **Advanced settings for external sharing**, select the **Limit external sharing by domain** check box, and then select **Add domains**.

-3. Select **Allow only specific domains** to create an allow list (most restrictive) or **Block specific domains** to block only the domains you specify.
+3. To create an allow list (most restrictive), select **Allow only specific domains**; to block only the domains you specify, select **Block specific domains**.

 4. List the domains (maximum of 3000) in the box provided, using the format  *domain.com.* If listing more than one domain, enter each domain on a new line.

     > [!NOTE]
     > Wildcards are not supported for domain entries.

-5. Click **Save**.
+5. Select **Save**.

 You can also configure the organization-wide setting by using the [Set-SPOTenant](https://docs.microsoft.com/powershell/module/sharepoint-online/Set-SPOTenant) PowerShell cmdlet.